wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Curves/Curves.md

 	- if the *nth* derivation is continuous: the original curve has *Cn* continuity.
 - *C* continuity does **not** mean that a curve is geometrically smooth.
 ###### [[Geometric Space]]: *G*
-- If a curve has *C0* continuity: it is *G0* continuous- it is connected and this means the same thing in both parametric and geometric space.
+If a curve has *C0* continuity: it is *G0* continuous- it is connected and this means the same thing in both parametric and geometric space.

+###### G0 Continuity
-- If a curve is *G0* continuous and its tangent direction varies continuously: the curve is *G1* continuous.
+If a curve is *G0* continuous and its tangent direction varies continuously: the curve is *G1* continuous.
+The simplest form of continuity, G0, signifies that the sections meet but may not be smooth or aligned.
+There is no gap between them, but there might be a visible or palpable "step" or angle change at the joints.
+###### G1 Continuity
+This involves not only touching (G0) but also aligning tangents at the joints to ensure that the curve or surface does not have a sharp kink.
+G1 continuity means that the direction of the surface or curve is continuous across the boundary.
+###### G2 Continuity (or Curvature Continuity)
+G2 continuity takes smoothness further by aligning the curvature of the sections at the joins.
+This ensures the sections not only align in direction but also in curvature, making the transitions appear seamless and smooth.
 ##### [[Bezier Curves]]
 ##### Splines:
 - is a **composite curves** composed of relating parts.